Deutsche Bank Aktiengesellschaft Initiates Coverage on Sinclair Broadcast Group (NASDAQ:SBGI)

-Investment analysts at Deutsche Bank Aktiengesellschaft assumed coverage on shares of Sinclair Broadcast Group (NASDAQ:SBGI) in a note issued to investors on Tuesday, The Fly reports.
-The brokerage set a “hold” rating and a $30.00 price target on the stock.
-Deutsche Bank Aktiengesellschaft’s target price indicates a potential upside of 6.46% from the stock’s previous close.
+Deutsche Bank Aktiengesellschaft started coverage on shares of Sinclair Broadcast Group (NASDAQ:SBGI) in a research report report published on Tuesday, The Fly reports.
+The brokerage issued a hold rating and a $30.00 price objective on the stock.

 Other research analysts have also recently issued research reports about the stock.
-Zacks Investment Research upgraded shares of Sinclair Broadcast Group from a “hold” rating to a “buy” rating and set a $21.00 price target on the stock in a research note on Saturday, November 7th.
-Wells Fargo & Company upgraded shares of Sinclair Broadcast Group from an “underweight” rating to an “equal weight” rating and lifted their price target for the stock from $24.00 to $31.00 in a research note on Thursday, December 17th.
-BidaskClub upgraded shares of Sinclair Broadcast Group from a “strong sell” rating to a “sell” rating in a research note on Friday, November 6th.
-UBS Group reiterated a “sell” rating on shares of Sinclair Broadcast Group in a research note on Friday, October 23rd.
-Finally, Benchmark lifted their price target on shares of Sinclair Broadcast Group from $28.00 to $35.00 and gave the stock a “buy” rating in a research note on Friday, November 20th.
+Wells Fargo & Company upgraded shares of Sinclair Broadcast Group from an underweight rating to an equal weight rating and lifted their price target for the stock from $24.00 to $31.00 in a research note on Thursday, December 17th.
+Benchmark lifted their price target on shares of Sinclair Broadcast Group from $28.00 to $35.00 and gave the stock a buy rating in a research note on Friday, November 20th.
+TheStreet cut shares of Sinclair Broadcast Group from a c rating to a d rating in a research note on Thursday, December 3rd.
+BidaskClub upgraded shares of Sinclair Broadcast Group from a strong sell rating to a sell rating in a research note on Friday, November 6th.
+Finally, Zacks Investment Research upgraded shares of Sinclair Broadcast Group from a hold rating to a buy rating and set a $21.00 price target on the stock in a research note on Saturday, November 7th.
 Three equities research analysts have rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company’s stock.
-Sinclair Broadcast Group has an average rating of “Hold” and a consensus target price of $25.57.
+Sinclair Broadcast Group has an average rating of Hold and a consensus target price of $25.57.

 NASDAQ:SBGI opened at $28.18 on Tuesday.
 The company has a current ratio of 2.87, a quick ratio of 2.87 and a debt-to-equity ratio of 6.81.
 Sinclair Broadcast Group has a 12 month low of $10.57 and a 12 month high of $34.31.
 The company has a market cap of $2.08 billion, a PE ratio of 6.55 and a beta of 1.33.
 The company has a 50 day simple moving average of $25.92 and a two-hundred day simple moving average of $21.35.